childrentime/reactuse/packages/website/src/components/useMediaQuery/README.md

 ): boolean
 ```

 The second parameter is only used as a fallback for server side rendering.
-It's just like the third  parameter of [useSyncExternalStore](https://github.com/reactwg/react-18/discussions/86) hook.

 ## Examples